rostenkowski/cheats/README.md

 How to:

-* install the PostgreSQL database server and client
+* Install the PostgreSQL database server and client.
-* login as the super-user
+* Login as the super-user.
-* create an admin account
+* Create an admin account.
-* login as the admin user
+* Login as the admin-user.
-* create project database and user
+* Create the project-database and the project-user.
-* grant all privileges on the project database to the project user.
+* Grant all privileges on the project-database to the project-user.

 ```bash
 $ whoami